 - Damp accumulation – this is a way of describing excess fat cells

-- Limit Alcohol -There is a strong link between breast cancer risk and alcohol consumption.
-In fact scientist have shown that drinking as little as one unit of alcohol a day raises your breast cancer risk by 5%.
-At The YinOva Center we suggest that our patients limit their alcohol to 3 – 4 drinks a week.
+- Limit Alcohol: There is a strong link between breast cancer risk and alcohol consumption.
+In fact, scientists have shown that drinking as little as one unit of alcohol a day raises your breast cancer risk by 5%.
+At the Yinova Center, we suggest that our patients limit their alcohol to 3 – 4 drinks a week.

-- To stimulate the liver you can use lemon juice, and put bitter greens such as dandelion greens, endive and raddichio in your salad.
+- To stimulate the liver you can use lemon juice, and put bitter greens such as dandelion greens, endive and radicchio in your salad.

 - You can take liver-supporting herbs including dandelion root, milk thistle, burdock, artichoke and turmeric.